Swiss International Air Lines: COVID-19 losses and bailout

+In June 2024, it was announced that Vranckx would step down by the end of the month and be replaced by German national and Lufthansa CityLine Managing Director, Jens Fehlinger.
+Fehlinger will assume office in October 2024, and until then Swiss will be temporarily led by Head of Commercial, Heike Birlenbach.
+Dieter Vranckx transferred to the executive board of parent company Lufthansa on 1 July 2024, and remains with Swiss as vice chairman of its board of directors.

+Expansion of flight operations

+On 16 January 2025, it was reported that Swiss will resume its flight operation to Tel Aviv from 1 February 2025.
+The airline will fly daily from Zurich to Tel Aviv using its Airbus A320 aircraft.

 Corporate affairs

+Business trends

+The key trends for Swiss International Air Lines are (as of the financial year ending 31 December):

 Head office

 Swiss International Air Lines has its operational headquarters at EuroAirport Basel Mulhouse Freiburg near Basel, Switzerland.
 The French-Swiss airport is located on French territory and has customs-free access to Switzerland.
 The Swiss head office is located in the Swiss section of the airport, and it is only accessible from Switzerland.
 According to the commercial register, the legal seat is in Basel itself.

 Swiss International Air Lines' head office was previously the head office of Crossair.
 In 2002 the "Crossair" sign on the building was replaced by a "Swiss International Air Lines" one.
 As of 2004 the Basel area offices housed about 1,000 employees, while the Zurich area offices housed about 850 employees.
 When Swiss started as a company, about 1,400-1,500 worked at the Basel offices.

 Swiss also operates offices at Zurich Airport in Kloten and at Geneva Airport.

 Subsidiaries

 The following companies are part of the Swiss International Air Lines Group: